Main Street Chestertown Facade Improvement Grants

 Main Street Historic Chestertown (MSHC), with funding from the Community Legacy program administered by the State of Maryland’s Department of Housing and Community Development, offers matching grants for façade improvements made to commercial buildings and storefronts in the historic downtown district.
 The program was created to encourage building renovation, historic preservation and improved economic vitality.
 It is known that quality aesthetics increase property values and sales revenues, improve the marketability of space within the buildings, and draw businesses and residents to the area.

 The Façade Improvement Project is administered by a three-member panel (The Façade Improvement Review Panel) drawn from the MSHC Design Committee, a group of volunteers with expertise in areas that include real estate, design, and preservation.
 Current members are Barton Ross (chair), Ellen Hurst, and Joe Karlik.
-A representative of the Chestertown Historic District Commission, Ed Minch, serves as a non-voting advisory member of the Façade Improvement Review Panel.
+A representative of the Chestertown Historic District Commission, Ed Minch, serves as a non-voting advisory member.

 WHAT KIND OF WORK IS COVERED?